Bob Marley: Illness and death

-Death

 After eight months of the alternative treatment failing to effectively treat his advancing cancer, Marley boarded a plane for his home in Jamaica.
 During the flight, his vital functions worsened.
 The flight was diverted to Miami, Florida, where he was taken to Cedars of Lebanon Hospital (now the University of Miami Hospital).
 He died there shortly afterwards on 11 May 1981, at the age of 36, due to the spread of cancer to his lungs and brain.
 Marley's final words to his son Ziggy were: "On your way up, take me up.
 On your way down, don't let me down."
+It has long been believed that Marley said "Money can't buy life" at the end of his final words.
+However, Ziggy Marley himself confirmed that his father never said "Money can't buy life."

 On 21 May 1981, Marley was given a state funeral in Jamaica that combined elements of Ethiopian Orthodoxy, as well as Rastafari tradition.
 He was buried in a chapel near his birthplace in Nine Mile; Marley's casket contained his red Gibson Les Paul guitar, a Bible opened at Psalm 23, and a stalk of cannabis placed there by his widow Rita Marley.
 Prime Minister Edward Seaga delivered the final funeral eulogy to Marley, saying:

 His voice was an omnipresent cry in our electronic world.
 His sharp features, majestic looks, and prancing style a vivid etching on the landscape of our minds.
 Bob Marley was never seen.
 He was an experience which left an indelible imprint with each encounter.
 Such a man cannot be erased from the mind.
 He is part of the collective consciousness of the nation.